odoopbx/docs/install/demo.rst

 In PBX -> Server set the following ``Agent`` and ``Console`` settings:

 * Agent URL: https://172.172.0.1:48000
-* Console URL: https://x.x.x.x:48001, where x.x.x.x - is the IP of your server where you installed the demo.
+* Console URL: https://your.server.address:48001, where your.server.address - is the IP or hostname of your server where you installed the demo.

 Now press ``Minion Ping``, ``Asterisk Ping`` buttons to check connectivity with Agent and Asterisk.